wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 ## Features

 - [x] Pluggable architecture, in addition to core functions, other functions are provided as plugins, which can be used as needed to reduce packaging volume
-- [x] Support logical structure chart, mind map, Organizational chart, directory organization chart, timeline (horizontal and vertical), fishbone chart and other structures
+- [x] Support logical structure chart(Left and Right Logical Structure Diagram), mind map, Organizational chart, directory organization chart, timeline (horizontal and vertical), fishbone chart and other structures
 - [x] Built-in multiple themes, allowing for highly customizable styles, and supporting registration of new themes
 - [x] Node content supports text (regular text, rich text), images, icons, hyperlinks, notes, labels, summaries, and math formulas
 - [x] Nodes support drag and drop (drag and move, freely adjust), multiple node shapes, Support for expanding node content, and fully customize node content using DDM